+Separation Pay.
 Employees who leave the service of the City for any reason shall receive all pay, which may be due them with the following qualifications:

-(a) Employee shall be paid for all unused accrued vacation providing that the Chief of Police is notified by the employee of his/her resignation in accordance with the provisions of Article 32, Resignation, of this agreement or sufficient reason is given in the absence of said written notice.
+(a) Employee shall be paid for all unused accrued vacation providing that the Chief of Police is notified by the employee of his/her resignation in accordance with this agreement or sufficient reason is given in the absence of said written notice.